pkardas/shapes/README.md

 #### TASK 8 - Clean the code

 We are no longer supporting local JSON files.
 Remove `data.py`.
 Use flake8 and mypy to check if code meets high quality standards.

+#### TASK 9 - Write tests

+Our code most probably works, but we can not prove that without proper tests.
+Create `tests` directory and write couple of tests.
+Example test can be found here:

 ### Example solution